cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/CreateApp.md

 ```
 "packages": [
   "packages/*",
-  "../cloud-carbon-footprint/packages/core"
+  "../cloud-carbon-footprint/packages/core",
+  "../cloud-carbon-footprint/packages/app",
+  "../cloud-carbon-footprint/packages/common",
+  "../cloud-carbon-footprint/packages/aws",
+  "../cloud-carbon-footprint/packages/gcp",
+  "../cloud-carbon-footprint/packages/azure"
 ]
 ```

 Then reinstall packages to make yarn set up symlinks by running `yarn install` in the root directory.

-Now you should be able to modify the @cloud-carbon-footprint/core package within the main repository that you cloned, and have those changes be reflected in your app!
+Now you should be able to modify any of the external packages within the main repository that you cloned, and have those changes be reflected in your app!

 ### Keeping Cloud Carbon Footprint Updated